 And you should also prepare a migration file of the appropriate type (

 course) to update an existing system and existing courses.
-A migration is a python file with 2 functions,
+A migration is a python file with 2 optional functions,

 up(called for the